Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

   `In the above exercise -`

-  1. The "fetchDataWithRetry()" function accepts two parameters: url specifies the API endpoint to fetch data from, and maxRetries indicates the maximum number of retries if the request fails.
+  // 1.
+The "fetchDataWithRetry()" function accepts two parameters: url specifies the API endpoint to fetch data from, and maxRetries indicates the maximum number of retries if the request fails.

-  2. Inside the function, a counter retries is initialized to keep track of the number of retries.
+  // 2.
+Inside the function, a counter retries is initialized to keep track of the number of retries.
 The core logic is encapsulated in the fetchData() function, which performs the fetch request and handles success and failure cases.

-  3. If the request is successful (response.ok), the data is resolved using resolve(data).
+  // 3.
+If the request is successful (response.ok), the data is resolved using resolve(data).
 Otherwise, if the request fails, the function checks if the number of retries is less than or equal to the 'maxRetries'.
 If so, it logs a retry message and recursively calls "fetchData()" again to retry the request.
 If the maximum number of retries is reached, it rejects the Promise with an error.

-  4. In the usage example, the apiUrl specifies the API endpoint, and 'maxRetries' is set to 3.
+  // 4.
+In the usage example, the apiUrl specifies the API endpoint, and 'maxRetries' is set to 3.
 The function "fetchDataWithRetry()" is called, and the retrieved data or error is logged accordingly.

+### 3. Retry promises N number of times in TypeScript.

+export async function fetchRetry(url: string, delay: number, tries: number, callback: () => void, handleError?: (error: any) => void) {
+  async function onError(err: any) {
+    const triesLeft = tries - 1;
+    if (!triesLeft) {
+      handleError?.(err);
+      return;
+    }
+    await wait(delay);
+    return fetchRetry(url, delay, triesLeft, callback, handleError);
+  }
+  try {
+    const response = await fetchPolyfill(api(url));
+    const result: { canRoute: boolean } = await response.json();
+    if (result.canRoute) {
+      callback();
+    } else {
+      onError("Contact not created in Hubspot CRM");
+    }
+  } catch (error) {
+    onError(error);
+  }
+}
 ```

 ### 30. How to implement custom map function with limit on number of operations?